-The first two steps for almost any successful chapter are to develop and fully embrace a mission and then to figure out how to serve that mission.
-The Hudson Valley Chapter of United Spinal devised a great mission (with an even cooler acronym) — H.O.P.E — Health and wellness after SCI; Opportunity to fulfill goals and dreams; Peer support; Empowering individuals to achieve independence.
+The Hudson Valley Chapter of United Spinal has devised a great mission (with an even cooler acronym) — H.O.P.E — Health and wellness after SCI; Opportunity to fulfill goals and dreams; Peer support; Empowering individuals to achieve independence.
 Now they are working on fundraising to support an exciting new event to bring that mission to life.

 That event is tentatively titled the Spinal Cord Injury Empowerment Weekend Retreat, and would consist of a three-day retreat on the campus of Helen Hayes Hospital in West Haverstraw, New York, where members of the local SCI community would receive a comprehensive, education-filled overview of helpful topics and local resources.

 The chapter’s board is creating a survey to seek members’ input on what specifically should be focused on and offered.
 Chapter President Matthew Castelluccio tossed out the following ideas: a keynote speaker on SCI research, panels on sexuality, and a dinner dance with local adaptive dancers.

 “We’d invite individuals here for a three-day weekend where they’d be exposed to adaptive sports, lectures on research, seminars on wound care prevention, bladder management, equipment maintenance and more.
 They’d get the opportunity to stay here or at an area hotel and we would provide assistance for them,” explains Castelluccio.
 “It’d be a full experience for them.
 For many it’d be the first time out of their house, so that’d be a whole new experience.
 We want to give them a foundation of knowledge and experience to help them better adjust to their lives.”